supercrafter333/theSpawn/README.md

 # Info:
 Dieses Plugin ist von MSpawns inspiriert!
 [ENG]: This Plugin is inpirated from MSpawns!
-English Texts has "[ENG]" bevore the message xD
+English texts have "[ENG]" in front of them xD